Case Study Guidelines

 Additional guidance for verbally presented case studies

-The criteria for written case reports above should be applied to marking verbally presented case studies, including the assessor criteria and the requirement for the report to pass.
+The criteria for written case reports above should be applied to marking verbally presented case studies and accepted on BABCP accredited courses only.
+They should include the assessor criteria and the requirement for the report to pass.
 In addition -

 • the presentation should include the opportunity for assessor(s) to give feedback and ask questions